 Bone spurs can form along the spine as the ligaments and joints that connect the vertebrae begin to break down, threatening spinal stability.
 This gradual degeneration can occur at any level of the spine and is a natural part of aging.
 Through the years, the spine deteriorates as a result of the daily wear and tear endured by the bones, ligaments, cartilage, and other spinal tissue.
-Bone spurs, or osteophytes, are smooth, bony growths produced by the body in response to diminished spinal stability.
+Bone spurs, or osteophytes, are bony growths produced by the body in response to arthritis development.
 Most osteophytes are asymptomatic, although symptoms can arise if the bone spur irritates or compresses a nearby nerve root or the spinal cord itself.

 Risk Factors for Bone Spurs